OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/software-job.md

 It is also reasonable to expect that regardless of the cost and openness of the software, businesses may charge for support, training, and other professional services.

+An open source software project can increase its value and longevity if it provides quality software that is well-documented and undergoes updates at a reasonable pace.
+A lack of documentation will result in frustration and cause solution-seekers to look elsewhere.
+Updates that occur too frequently and negatively impact users of the software will also cause solution-seekers to look elsewhere.

+There is also a danger with any software solution to follow the "shiny object".
+The latest-greatest software technology may appear to be an attractive solution, but may ultimately prove to be unsustainable or have fatal flaws.
+As with any solution, care must be taken to evaluate a product and not just pick the first choice that appears in a Google search.

-This and other documentation created by OWF will refer to open source and proprietary software as appropriate, with a preference for open source software when such software can do the job.
+This and other documentation created by OWF will refer to open source and proprietary software as appropriate, with a preference for well-maintained open source software when such software can do the job.

 ## Agile Methodology

-An agile methodology recognizes that spending a lot of time writing detailed requirements documents is problematic because it takes a lot of time, the requirements will never be complete, and they will change.
+An [agile methodology](https://en.wikipedia.org/wiki/Agile_software_development) recognizes that spending a lot of time writing detailed requirements documents is problematic because it takes a lot of time, the requirements will never be complete, and they will change.
 Instead, an agile approach defines high-level requirements based on user needs (user stories) and allows developers to work on the details of implementation.
 Quite often, the requirements will change as the solution converges.
 An agile approach, when used by a software development team, can achieve rapid results.